Many meditation health benefits have a common denominator

 There’s a Tibetan saying that the mind is like a monarch and body and speech are the monarch’s servants.
 We usually think of health in terms of our individual selves, but in a greater sense, health is related to balance: the health of the family unit, society and environment are examples of health beyond the individual.
 Each one of us contributes to the health or balance of the big picture in different ways, but every one of those contributions has the same starting point: the mind.
 Our mind determines what we say and do, and, to a certain extent, our actions determine the health and well-being of the world around us.

 Yet another convincing reason to cultivate a balanced, contented mind through meditation!
 Regular meditation practice has been shown to foster empathy and openheartedness.
 Meditation doesn’t only benefit us personally, it’s beneficial on a much larger scale.

 All well and good, you may think, but how do I get started?
-To learn the basics of meditation, you can join a local group, seek out instructions online or in books and magazines, and explore Mindworks App.
+To learn the basics of meditation, you can join a local group, seek out instructions online or in books and magazines, and explore Mindworks Meditation Courses.
 Mindworks is designed for people like you who are looking for clear, progressive instructions to get a practice going or to keep an existing practice energized and dynamic.
 With Guided Meditations, daily contemplations, inspiring videos by expert meditators like Trungram Gyalwa and much more, Mindworks has everything you need to get you started and keep you going.